dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 ## Bindings and collections

-`ListView` defines an `ItemsSource` property of type `IEnumerable`, and it displays the items in that collection.
+<xref:Microsoft.Maui.Controls.ListView> defines an `ItemsSource` property of type `IEnumerable`, and it displays the items in that collection.
 These items can be objects of any type.
-By default, `ListView` uses the `ToString` method of each item to display that item.
+By default, <xref:Microsoft.Maui.Controls.ListView> uses the `ToString` method of each item to display that item.
 Sometimes this is just what you want, but in many cases, `ToString` returns only the fully-qualified class name of the object.

-However, the items in the `ListView` collection can be displayed any way you want through the use of a *template*, which involves a class that derives from `Cell`.
-The template is cloned for every item in the `ListView`, and data bindings that have been set on the template are transferred to the individual clones.
+However, the items in the <xref:Microsoft.Maui.Controls.ListView> collection can be displayed any way you want through the use of a *template*, which involves a class that derives from `Cell`.
+The template is cloned for every item in the <xref:Microsoft.Maui.Controls.ListView>, and data bindings that have been set on the template are transferred to the individual clones.
 Custom cells can be created for items using the `ViewCell` class.

-`ListView` can display a list of every named color that's available in .NET MAUI, with the help of the `NamedColor` class:
+<xref:Microsoft.Maui.Controls.ListView> can display a list of every named color that's available in .NET MAUI, with the help of the `NamedColor` class:

 ```csharp
 using System.Reflection;